TLS97/data-access-with-sqlclient/README.md

-# Data Access with SQL Client
+# Data Access with SQLClient

 This project has two parts.
 The first is a C# Console Application for accessing data in Microsoft SQL Server by using SQLClient and the repository pattern.
 A database named 'Chinook' which models the iTunes database of customers purchasing tracks is used.